-- The significance of biological and serological evidence. - The forensic importance of hair evidence. - The importance of biological fluids blood, urine, semen, saliva, sweat and milk in crime investigations. - How wildlife forensics aid in conserving natural resources. - How forensic entomology assists in death investigations.
+- The significance of biology in forensic. - The importance of biological systems at molecular level. • - The importance of organ systems in body. Ο - The importance of microbes in forensic. Ο - How wildlife forensics aid in conserving natural resources. Ο - How diatomology assists in forensic investigations.
+0